Amanda Asay: Professional baseball

-Personal life
+Personal life and death

 Asay appeared alongside her supervisor Suzanne Simard in the documentary film Intelligent Trees.
 She was employed as a forester for the Ministry of Forests, Lands, Natural Resources and Rural Development in Nelson, British Columbia.
 She played hockey there in the winter of 2021–22.

-Asay died at the age of 33 on January 7, 2022, at Kootenay Lake Hospital in Nelson.
-She fell into a tree well while skiing at the nearby Whitewater Ski Resort.
-Two months after her death, the Prince George Community Foundation created the Dr. Amanda Asay Memorial Award in her honour.
-It is presented annually to two post-secondary school students, one from School District 57 in her hometown and the other from School District 8 in Nelson.
+Asay died on January 7, 2022, at the age of 33, at Kootenay Lake Hospital in Nelson.
+She had fallen into a tree well while skiing at the nearby Whitewater Ski Resort.